ringcentral/ringcentral-embeddable/docs/config-client-id-and-secret.md

 # Using a custom client ID with RingCentral Embeddable

+## About the "FOR DEMO PURPOSES ONLY" banner

+Some users of RingCentral Embeddable may observe a banner that appears above the dialer that reads, "FOR DEMO PURPOSES ONLY."
+This banner appears when a Developer uses the default client ID and secret that comes bundled with the RingCentral Embeddable library.
+This default client ID and secret are intended to make trying out Embeddable easy by eliminating the step of having to pre-register an application.

-It is strongly recommended that developers register their own applications when deploying and using RingCentral Embeddable in a production context.
-Doing so has the following benefits:
+While nothing prevents a developer from using the default client ID and secret, it is strongly recommended that developers register their own application when deploying and using RingCentral Embeddable in a production context.
+In addition to removing the banner, doing so has the following benefits:

 * You are less likely to be impacted by users of other instances of Emebeddable
 * You will have visibility into the analytics of your user's use of your app/integration
 * You will be able to better customize your instance of Embeddable

-Specifying your own client ID is relatively straight-forward using the steps below.
+To specify your own client ID, use the steps below.

 ## Register an application